DEFRA/waste-tracking-service/docs/api-landing-page.md

 - be familiar with HTTP, RESTful services and JSON and OAuth
 - have received your client id and secret (by encrypted email)

-Note: The <font color="orange"><b>API Code</b></font>/ <font color="orange"><b>organisationApiId</b></font> is passed during the Receiver's manual onboarding process and input into the API service manually.
-In any subsequent waste Receipt request, the submitted API Code is validated against the API Code that was manually input.
-This is used internally to authenticate a user, i.e. receiver.

 ### Authentication